A Simple and Approximately Optimal Mechanism for an Additive Buyer: Preliminaries

-In the lemma below, we think of $D$ and $D'$ as being distributions over values for disjoint sets of items, for the same set of $m$ consumers.
+In Lemma~\ref{lem:HN1} below, we think of $D$ and $D'$ as being distributions over values for disjoint sets of items, for the same set of $m$ buyers.
 The distribution $D \times D'$ then draws values for those two sets of items, independently, from $D$ and $D'$ respectively.

-\begin{lemma}~ (\cite{HartNisan12}) $\Rev(D \times D') \leq \Welfare(D) + \Rev(D')$. \end{lemma}
+\begin{lemma}~ (\cite{HartN17,CaiH13}) $\Rev(D \times D') \leq \Welfare(D) + \Rev(D')$. \end{lemma}

 The next result establishes a weak bound on $\Rev(D)$ with respect to $\SRev(D)$.